 MASA is committed to giving effect to the greater professionalism of the overall South African marketing industry.

-NQF Level 5 Marketing related Qualification and Accumulative 1 year experience.
+NQF Level 5 Marketing related Qualification and/or at least 3-5 years’ experience.

-Step 2: Attend the next Orientation Workshop – please see Calendar for dates.
+Attend the next Orientation Workshop –– please see the Calendar for dates.
 The purpose of an Orientation Workshop is to be brought up to speed on MASA, Professional Designations, the minimum standard set down for marketers in the industry and for you to understand where your skill-set is benchmarked in comparison.
-In addition, each attendee will receive in-depth training on how to put together a PQE (Portfolio of Qualifications and Experience) – see Step 3.
+In addition, each attendee will receive in-depth training on putting together a PQE (Portfolio of Qualifications and Experience) – see Step 3.

-Step 3: Proceed to the three month RPL (Recognition of Prior Learning)/PQE (Portfolio of Qualifications and Experience) process.
+Proceed to the three month RPL (Recognition of Prior Learning)/PQE (Portfolio of Qualifications and Experience) process.
 An accredited RPL Advisor will be assigned to you.
-H/she will officially only be available for a maximum period of 2 calendar months after the Orientation Workshop for assistance / guidance for the compilation of your PQE.
+H/she will officially only be available for a maximum of 2 calendar months after the Orientation Workshop for assistance/guidance for the compilation of your PQE.
+In the third month, you will finalise your PQE for submission by the stipulated deadline.

-Step 4: All PQEs are assessed and independently moderated by accredited professionals (around four weeks).
-After the PQE assessment, you will receive your results – this includes your designation certificate, letter of results and feedback on your gaps-analysis.
+After submission, all PQEs are assessed and independently moderated by accredited professionals (this takes approximately four weeks).
+After the PQE assessment, you will receive your results, including your designation certificate, letter of results, and feedback on your gaps analysis.
 You will be designated as either an Associate Marketer or a Marketing Practitioner.

 Should you be designated as a Marketing Practitioner who also meets the requirements for Chartered Marketer, you will be invited to the fifth and final Step.

-Step 5: Attend the Chartered Marketer (CMSA) Board Exam and its mandatory Preparatory Workshop (both taking place annually in November).
-You will remain a Marketing Practitioner in the interim, until such time as you write and pass the CMSA Board Exam.
+Attend the Chartered Marketer (CMSA) Board Exam and its mandatory Preparatory Workshop (both taking place annually in November).
+You will remain a Marketing Practitioner in the interim until you write and pass the CMSA Board Exam.

 What is RPL (Recognition of Prior Learning)?